 Question: "What is spiritual adultery?"

-Spiritual adultery is unfaithfulness to God.
+Answer: Spiritual adultery is unfaithfulness to God.
 It is having an undue fondness for the things of the world.
 Spiritually adultery is analogous to the unfaithfulness of one’s spouse: “‘But like a woman faithless to her lover, even so have you been faithless to me, O house of Israel,’ says the LORD” (Jeremiah 3:20; see also Isaiah 1:21; 57:8; Ezekiel 16:30).